Updated: May 26, 2026

 Click here for the recording (Spanish translation is available under audio settings)

-Presentations: Comming Soon!
+Presentations: Coming Soon!

 Zoom Meeting Details (same link every meeting):